aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/non-canonical/modern/the-last-tisha-bav-a-tale-of-new-temples-by-rabbi-arthur-ocean-waskow-and-rabbi-phyllis-ocean-berman.html.md

 <body>
 Title: The Last Tisha b’Av: A Tale of New Temples, by Rabbi Arthur Ocean Waskow and Rabbi Phyllis Ocean Berman (2006)<br />
 Primary contributor: arthur.waskow<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=9252">http://opensiddur.org/?p=9252</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=9252">http://opensiddur.org/?p=9252</a>
 <p />
 <hr />